 Can I have another procedure at the same time as my brow lift?

 Yes.
 Combining procedures is a popular option with patients who wish to save time and maximize their results.
 Brow lift surgery is often performed in conjunction with facelift surgery, eyelid surgery, or laser skin resurfacing.
 Adding one of these procedures may affect your recovery timeline.
-Dr. Romanelli or Dr. Pincus can help you determine if combining procedures is right for you.
+Dr. Romanelli, Dr. Pincus, or Dr. Layliev can help you determine if combining procedures is right for you.

 What can I do to prepare before my brow lift surgery?

 If you're a smoker, quitting well before any surgical procedure can greatly reduce the risk of complications.
-Dr. Romanelli or Dr. Pincus may also advise you to reduce or temporarily stop your use of certain medicines or herbal supplements.
+Dr. Romanelli, Dr. Pincus, or Dr. Layliev may also advise you to reduce or temporarily stop your use of certain medicines or herbal supplements.
 In the case of a forehead lift, as well as other facial procedures, it never hurts to establish a good skin care routine before surgery.
 Taking care of your skin, including protecting it from the sun, will aid in the recovery process and maintain skin health for years.

 For more answers to other common questions about forehead lift surgery, visit our Forehead Lift FAQ page.